spatial-model-editor/spatial-model-editor/docs/reference/dune.rst

 * Newton absolute error
    * the absolute error where Newton iteration is considered to have converged
    * currently this may need to be altered depending on the units and geometry size (see `#315 <https://github.com/spatial-model-editor/spatial-model-editor/issues/315#issuecomment-760085781>`_)
+* Linear solver
+   * a variety of iterative and direct solvers are available
+   * the default is CG (Conjugate Gradient)

 For more information see the `dune-copasi documentation <https://dune-copasi.netlify.app/>`_.